About Sky Mountain Charter School

 Can I be enrolled in another school while attending?

-- You can; however, apply to our school while enrolled in or applying for other schools.
+- However, you can apply to our school while enrolled in or applying for other schools.
 Once you are officially enrolled, you must immediately unenroll with any other school(s).
 There may be no overlap of attendance.

 My children attend a private school that I pay for out of pocket.
 The school does not file an affidavit with the state.
 Can I enroll my child at your school and keep him/her enrolled at the private school since an affidavit is not filed and I am paying out of pocket?

 - No. California law prohibits dual enrollment situations and IEM schools are very careful to never be in a situation of dual enrollment.